ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 MS-FSSHTTP is implemented.

-The four scenarios (from MSWOPI\_S17 to MSWOPI\_S20) are designed to verify the operations fully defined in the MS-WOPI Open Specification.
+The four scenarios (from MSWOPI\_S17 to MSWOPI\_S20) are designed to verify the operations defined in the MS-WOPI Open Specification.

-The following table lists the scenarios designed in the MS-WOPI test
+The following table lists the scenarios in the MS-WOPI test suite:
-suite:

 Scenario| Description
 :------------ | :-------------